We’ve already taken a good look at the difference between employee incentives and employee rewards.

 How to Create an Employee Reward Scheme for Your Business

 Having said all that, there are significant challenges involved in creating bespoke employee reward schemes for your business or organisation.
-There’s a huge variety of reward systems to tap into, and it’s unwise to assume that a single reward mechanism will suit everyone.
+There are many type of reward systems to tap into, and it’s unwise to assume that a single reward mechanism will suit everyone.
 That’s why we often recommend using multiple reward strategies.

 You might want to carefully research your most successful competitors to determine what their rewards programs offer and the way they work.
 And it’s important to involve your people from the start, since they’re the ones who will be on the receiving end of the employee rewards and recognition program or programs you introduce.